elastx/elx-docs/content/en/docs/private-kubernetes/overview.md

 If you have an Ingress or certmanager installed by Elastx prior to Kubernetes 1.26 you need to manually upgrade them starting from the Kubernetes 1.26 release.
 In order to do this you can follow the [instruction for ingress here:](../guides/install-ingress/) and [instructions for certmanager here](../guides/install-certmanager/)

 If you are ordering a new Kubernetes cluster you need to install an ingress and certmanager on your own behalf.
 We have however created a guide on how to install Nginx Ingress Controller and cert-manager.
-We will also maintain upgrade instructions comming out with new relases over time.
+We will also maintain upgrade instructions coming out with new relases over time.
 If you instead wish to use your own ingress contoller you can simply ignore this part.